Sony A6300 vs A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the A6300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A6300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A6300 and A9 II can be found, respectively, in the Sony A6300 Manual (free pdf) or the online Sony A9 II Manual.

 So how do things add up?
 Which of the two cameras – the Sony A6300 or the Sony A9 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.